Photo top of page: T is for T

 favour; the once famous French brands are now no longer

 manufactured in France.

-the way that the UK has the Sun and the Mirror,
+the way that the UK has the Sun the Daily Express or

 or Germany has Bild Zeitung.
 There